oasysgames/oasys-docs/docs/techdocs/4-wallet/1-1-nsuite.md

 ![nsuite](/img/docs/techdocs/nsuite/4.png)

 Please input, Title of Request, Message for Request, Duedate in advance.
+Please `approve sOAS token` use before staking it.

+If there is no method for approve sOAS, please contact nsuite team.

 On Execution details, Please input [Validator operator address](/docs/techdocs/wallet/1-1-about-validator-account) in `operator(address)`.